matrix-org/matrix-spec-proposals/specification/modules/presence.rst

 To be added to this list, the user being added must be invited by the list owner who must accept the invitation.

-Each user has presence information associated with them.
-This encodes the "availability" of that user, suitable for display on other clients.
-This is transmitted as an ``m.presence`` event and is one of the few events which are sent *outside the context of a room*.
-Their presence state is represented by the ``presence`` key, which is an enum of one of the following:
+User's presence state is represented by the ``presence`` key, which is an enum of one of the following:

       - ``online`` : The default state when the user is connected to an event stream.